-The fear of public speaking is a common obstacle keeping you from delivering effective presentations.
+The fear of public speaking is a common obstacle that hinders you from delivering effective presentations.
 It affects your communication skills, making you more conscious of your words and your actions.

 Exuding a confident and relaxed image is important when presenting to a crowd.
-However, according to presentation trainer Olivia Mitchell, speaking with confidence doesn’t only involve your pitching skills, but also your body language.
+According to presentation trainer Olivia Mitchell, however, speaking with confidence doesn’t only involve your pitching skills, but also your body language.

 Below are tips for best expressing natural body language during your presentations: